Permission granted for 488 Saggart apartments

 However, the appeals board granted planning permission after concluding that the proposed development would not seriously injure the residential or visual amenities of the area or of property in the vicinity and would be acceptable in terms of pedestrian and traffic safety and convenience.

-Separately in recent days, An Bord Pleanála also granted planning permission to Trailford Ltd for 661 residential units at Rathmullan Rd, Drogheda to Trailford Ltd.
+Separately in recent days, An Bord Pleanála also granted planning permission to Trailford Ltd for 661 residential units at Rathmullan Road, Drogheda.